Parts 1 and 2

 This is the text of a lecture delivered at the London Forum on Saturday, May 27th.
 I want to thank Jez Turner, the London Forum team, and everyone who attended this event.

-Martin Heidegger, the most celebrated and influential philosopher of the 20th century, was an ethnic nationalist—and not just any old ethnic nationalist, but a supporter of German National Socialism.
+Martin Heidegger, the most celebrated and influential philosopher of the twentieth century, was an ethnic nationalist—and not just any old ethnic nationalist, but a supporter of German National Socialism.
 Moreover, Heidegger’s National Socialism was not merely the superficial infatuation of a politically naïve intellectual.
 Instead, it was a logical outgrowth of his philosophy.
-Which means that we can draw upon the most formidable thinker of our time to deepen, sharpen, and defend the ethnonationalist idea.
+Which means that today’s nationalists can draw upon the most formidable thinker of our time to deepen, sharpen, and defend the ethnonationalist idea.

 Rand describes Roark standing on a cliff overlooking his swimming hole.
 The water is still, so the rock is doubled by its reflection.
 There is blue sky above and blue sky below, so the rock appears to be floating in space.
 Then Rand adds an interesting little detail.
 Instead of the man standing on the rock jutting out of the earth, it appears that the rock is floating in space, “anchored to the feet of the man.”